AmirhosseinGhalaei/Fraud-Prediction-Using-Machine-Learning/README.md

 ### 🔹 3.3 Real-World Challenges
 This dataset is widely used for **benchmarking fraud detection systems** and presents challenges typical of real-world scenarios:
-- **⚠️ Severe Class Imbalance** – Fraudulent transactions are extremely rare (0.172%).
+- **Severe Class Imbalance** – Fraudulent transactions are extremely rare (0.172%).
-- **🔍 Anonymized Features** – Feature interpretation is limited due to PCA transformation.
+- **Anonymized Features** – Feature interpretation is limited due to PCA transformation.
-- **📉 Data Distribution Issues** – Requires advanced techniques for effective fraud detection.
+- **Data Distribution Issues** – Requires advanced techniques for effective fraud detection.

 These characteristics make this dataset an **excellent case study** for developing robust **fraud detection models** using machine learning techniques.